marcopeg/hasura-2023/README.md

 I use [ChatGPT](https://chat.openai.com/) a lot these days.

-Requirements like:
+I give **requirements** like:

 ```
-Given the following table, generate the query to insert 20 new records with a randomic date within last week and a JSON payload that represents a football game metrics.
+Given the following table, generate the query to insert 20 new
+records with a randomic date within last week and a JSON payload
+that represents a football game metrics.

 CREATE TABLE "public"."demo_events" (
     "created_at" timestamp with time zone DEFAULT now() NOT NULL,